Illinois governor clears thousands of marijuana convictions

 “The 11,017 pardons that Gov. Pritzker is granting today are thousands of lives forever changed — and hundreds of thousands more will be changed in the coming months," said Toi Hutchinson , a former state senator who now is an adviser to Pritzker on marijuana policy.
 “Those who were unfairly targeted by discriminatory drug laws can finally get ahead and build a new future for themselves and their families.”

-People who have been convicted of offenses involving more than 30 grams of marijuana in Illinois can file court petitions to clear those records.
+Some people still will have to act independently to have marijuana convictions expunged.
+People who have been convicted of offenses involving between 30 and 500 grams of marijuana in Illinois can file court petitions to clear those records.
 Local prosecutors and legal aid organizations also can take that step independently.

 State officials estimate that 34,000 records are eligible for that process.

+Law enforcement agencies have a five-year period to expunge records of minor marijuana arrests that did not result in a conviction, starting with the most recent cases.

+Officials estimate that 572,000 arrest records fall into that category.
+Marijuana arrests accompanied by violent offenses aren't eligible for expungement.

-Illinois regulators said 34 dispensaries have been issued licenses to sell recreational marijuana starting Wednesday, but not all of them plan to participate immediately.
+Illinois regulators said more than 40 dispensaries have been issued licenses to sell recreational marijuana starting Wednesday, but not all of them plan to participate immediately.
 Industry leaders have warned consumers to expect long lines and potential shortages of products.

 “This is Day One of the end of prohibition.
 This is not a finished product on Day One," said Rep. Kelly Cassidy, a Chicago Democrat who sponsored the legislation in the House.